SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Full Precision Inverted Index

 Selecting $\lambda$ thus requires balancing the reduced random-access cost to the distance array against the increased cache-eviction cost to inverted sub-lists.
 The following example illustrates this trade-off:

-\begin{example} Figure~\ref{fig:window} reports experimental results for the full-precision \textsc{Sindi} on the SPLADE-1M and SPLADE-FULL datasets.
-For each dataset, we executed $6,\!980$ queries under different window sizes $\lambda$ and measured the QPS.
+\revisedtext{ \begin{example} Figure~\ref{fig:window} reports experimental results for the full-precision \textsc{Sindi} on the SPLADE-FULL and AntSparse-10M datasets.
+For each dataset, we executed queries under different window sizes $\lambda$ and measured the QPS.
 We also used the Intel VTune Profiler~\cite{vtune} to record \textit{memory bound} metrics for two types of memory accesses: random accesses to the distance array (arising from accumulation writes) and cache eviction to sub-lists (occurring when switching dimensions within a window).
 Here, \textit{memory bound} denotes the percentage of execution time stalled due to memory accesses.
-For the SPLADE-1M dataset, as $\lambda$ increases from $1$K to $1$M, the memory bound from distance array accesses increases monotonically, whereas that from sub-list cache evictions decreases monotonically.
-The total memory-bound latency reaches its minimum near $\lambda\approx 100$K, corresponding to the highest query throughput.
-The SPLADE-FULL dataset exhibits the same trend, confirming the existence of an optimal window size. \end{example}
+For the SPLADE-FULL dataset, as $\lambda$ increases from $1$K to $8.8$M, the memory bound from distance array accesses increases monotonically, whereas that from sub-list cache evictions decreases monotonically.
+The total memory-bound latency reaches its minimum near $\lambda\approx 150$K, corresponding to the highest query throughput.
+The AntSparse-10M dataset exhibits the same trend, confirming the existence of an optimal window size. \end{example} }

 Based on this, the memory-access latency for queries can be modeled by a double power-law~\cite{bertsekas2021data, hennessy2011computer}: